Amakasu Incident: History

 The judge was even more lenient.
 Amakasu was sentenced to ten years in prison with hard labour, and IJA sergeant Keijiro Mori was sentenced to three years in prison with hard labour as an accomplice.
 The other three men were acquitted, two on the grounds of superior orders, and the other due to insufficient evidence.

 In August 1924, Amakasu's sentence was reduced to 7 years and six months.
 Amakasu was released due to an amnesty in October 1926.
 He studied in France and became a special agent for the Imperial Japanese Army in Manchuria.
-When Japan surrendered in August 1945, he committed suicide by means of potassium cyanide.